[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 Wow!!
 This sentence is so true!!

-I will make an incessant effort to teach Korean to you guys!!
+I will make an incessant effort to teach you Korean!!

 By the way, did you spot today’s grammar?